Neutrinobeam/LongLiveTheQueen-Guide/README.md

 # Notation Used
 Labels

 Labels are followed by colons, e.g. 'A Beautiful Day:'.
-This serve no mechanical purpose in this guide and exist purely to aid the reader to orient themselves and align with in-game events.
+They serve no mechanical purpose in this guide and exist purely to aid the reader to orient themselves and align with in-game events.

 Variables
 - I, A, F, C, D, W, Y, P, L - Individual measures of the 5 axes of Elodie's mood